 The Local SMS verifies the action is valid, but does not attempt to create the subscription version(s).

 The Local SMS responds to the M-ACTION.
+For the XML interface, DNLR – DownloadReply.

 The Local SMS proceeds to execute all the creates specified by the action.

 The Local SMS sends to the NPAC SMS the M-EVENT-REPORT specifying the success or failure of the creates.
+For the XML interface, N/A.

 NPAC SMS confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 NPAC SMS waits for all responses a tunable amount of time.
 The default is 1 hour.